fpoussin/QtUsb/README.md

 ## Build

 **Unix**
-You need libusb-1.0-0-dev, libhidapi-dev and pkg-config packages installed
+You need `libusb-1.0-0-dev`, `libhidapi-dev` and `pkg-config` packages installed
+If using system packages on Ubuntu, you'll need `qt6-base-private-dev` as well.
 ```shell
 mkdir build && cd build
 cmake ..